 (this post contains affiliate links)

 *Update* I recently wrote a post about how this project looks two years later!
 You can read all about it and find answers to frequently asked questions in the post below.
 I’ve also installed subway tile since this original post.

-I’ve waited a long time to write this post, and am thrilled to finally share about our DIY kitchen remodel!
+I am thrilled to finally share about our DIY kitchen remodel!
 My husband and I live in a 1910 craftsman style parsonage in small town Iowa.
 Ben is the pastor at our church, and we have been incredibly blessed to live in this home!
 Our church owns and maintains the house, so we only make small changes and updates.
 We are fortunate that the church and previous ministers have maintained this house very well, so we have only made minor decor changes to suit our preferences. (painting the walls and updating a few light fixtures).

 This house is full of beautiful, original wood trim, built-ins, and doors from 1910.
-But the kitchen was expanded and remodeled sometime in the 1980’s.
-The dark wood cupboards had normal wear and tear, and the off white linoleum floors had seen better days.
+But, the kitchen was expanded and remodeled sometime in the 1980’s.
+The dark wood cupboards had normal wear and tear, and the off-white linoleum floors had seen better days.
 The church gave us a small budget to “redo” the kitchen, and I wanted to keep the cost as low as possible.
 We don’t need new appliances or fixtures or flooring, so I found creative ways to brighten and update the room without spending much money.
 I read every article out there about painting kitchen cupboards, and decided to go for it!

 Here are some before photos of our kitchen.
 There is only one window above the sink, which didn’t provide much natural light.
 The dark cupboards sucked any brightness out of the room, and the white floors gave off a hospital vibe that I did not love.
 The walls used to be a warm terra cotta color, so the newer white paint still had some orange undertones.